-As at 31 December 2022 and 31 December 2021, none of our assets were pledged to secure loans and banking facilities, but in South Korea, collateral on property was given in favor of the excise tax authorities - see Note 28 of the consolidated financial statements of this annual report.
+As at 31 December 2023 and 31 December 2022, none of our assets were pledged to secure loans and banking facilities.
+In South Korea, collateral on property was given in favor of the excise tax authorities - see Note 28 of the consolidated financial statements of this annual report.